Landless Workers' Movement: Foundation

-1995 - 2005 Cardoso government
+1995–2005 Cardoso government

 Brazil has long history of violent land conflict.
-During the 1990s, the MST emerged as the most prominent land reform movement in Brazil, and in 1995-1999 led a first wave of occupations which resulted in violence.
-The MST, landowners and the government accused each other of the killings, maimings and property damage.
+During the 1990s, the MST emerged as the most prominent land reform movement in Brazil, and in 1995–1999, led a first wave of occupations which resulted in violence.
+The MST, landowners, and the government accused each other of the killings, maimings, and property damage.

-In the notorious Eldorado de Carajás massacre in 1996, 19 MST members were gunned down and another 69 wounded by police as they blocked a state road in Pará.
+In the notorious Eldorado de Carajás massacre in 1996, nineteen MST members were gunned down, and another 69 were wounded by police as they blocked a state road in Pará.
 In 1997 alone, similar confrontations with police and landowners' security details accounted for two dozen internationally acknowledged deaths.

-In 2002, the MST occupied the family farm of then-president Fernando Henrique Cardoso in Minas Gerais, a move publicly condemned by Lula, then leader of the leftist opposition. and other prominent members of the PT.
-The farm was damaged and looted in the occupation, and a combine harvester, a tractor and several pieces of furniture were destroyed.
+In 2002, the MST occupied the family farm of then-president Fernando Henrique Cardoso in Minas Gerais, a move publicly condemned by Lula, then-leader of the leftist opposition, and other prominent members of the PT.
+The farm was damaged and looted in the occupation, and a combine harvester, tractor, and several pieces of furniture were destroyed.
 MST members also drank all the alcohol at the farm.
-Later, 16 MST leaders were charged with theft, vandalism, trespassing, kidnapping and resisting arrest.
+Later, 16 MST leaders were charged with theft, vandalism, trespassing, kidnapping, and resisting arrest.

 In 2005, two undercover police officers investigating cargo truck robberies near an MST homestead in Pernambuco were attacked.
-One was shot dead and the other tortured; MST was suspected to be involved.
+One was shot dead, and the other tortured; MST was suspected to be involved.

-Throughout the early 2000s, the MST occupied functioning facilities owned by large corporations whose activities it considered at odds with the social function of property.
-On March 8, 2005, the MST invaded a nursery and a research center in Barra do Ribeiro, 56 km from Porto Alegre, both owned by Aracruz Celulose.
+Throughout the early 2000s, the MST occupied functioning facilities owned by large corporations, whose activities it considered at odds with the social function of property.
+On 8 March 2005, the MST invaded a nursery and a research center in Barra do Ribeiro, 56 km (34.8 mi) from Porto Alegre, both owned by Aracruz Celulose.
 The MST members held local guards captive while they ripped plants from the ground.
-MST president João Pedro Stédile commented that MST should oppose not only landowners but also agrobusiness, "the project of organization of agriculture by transnational capital allied to capitalist farming"—a model he deems socially backwards and environmentally harmful.
-In the words of an anonymous activist: "our struggle is not only to win the land ... we are building a new way of life".
-The shift had been developing since the movement's 2000 national congress, which focused mainly on the perceived threat of transnational corporations, whether Brazilian or foreign to both small property in general and to Brazilian national food sovereignty, especially in the area of intellectual property.
-This principle led to the July 2000 attack on a ship in Recife loaded with GM maize from Argentina.
-Since 2000, much of the movement's activism consisted in symbolic acts against multinational corporations as "a symbol of the intervention politics of the big monopolies operating in Brazil".
+MST president João Pedro Stédile commented that MST should oppose not only landowners, but also agrobusinesses that partook in "the project of organization of agriculture by transnational capital allied to capitalist farming"—a model he deemed socially backwards and environmentally harmful.
+In the words of an anonymous activist: "our struggle is not only to win the land ... we are building a new way of life."
+The shift had been developing since the movement's 2000 national congress, which focused mainly on the perceived threat of transnational corporations, whether Brazilian or foreign, to both small property in general, and to Brazilian national food sovereignty, especially in the area of intellectual property.
+In July 2000, this principle was the impetus for MST to mobilize and lead farmers in an attack against a ship loaded with GM maize from Argentina that was docked in Recife.
+Since 2000, much of the movement's activism consisted in symbolic acts in opposition of multinational corporations, as "a symbol of the intervention politics of the big monopolies operating in Brazil."